 Characters – Kathakali is not just a dance, but a grand visual art form.
 The dance form also has plenty of dramatical elements such as various characters.
-Depending on the character being played by the dancer, he/she will wear the appropriate attire and make-up.
+Depending on the character being played by the artist, he/she will wear the appropriate attire and make-up.
 There are certain defined groups of characteristics, so you could probably try to locate a character while watching the performance.
 This completely depends on which storyline is being depicted for you.

 The groups are Pacha, Kathi, Thadi, Kari or Minukku.

 We’ll explain these characteristics so you would find yourself understanding the storyline better.
 It’s not necessary to worry yourself to remember these exact words, but you could also just observe the colors on the character.
-That’s a good way to easily recognise who the actor is playing.
+That’s a good way to easily recognize who the actor is playing.

 Pacha – This is the color green and denotes Godliness.
 These characters have a smooth green layer of paint patterns and portray a noble character in the story.
 This is usually the hero of the act.

-Kari – Kari (black) make-up is for female evil characters.
+Kari – Kari (black) make-up is for evil characters.
 The base paint is completely black in this case.

-Minukki – Minukku is a mild color that is almost the same color of natural skin.
+Minukku – Minukku is a mild color that is almost the same color of natural skin.
 This color is created by mixing red and yellow paint.
 It’s applied on female characters or sages.

 The make-up procedure can also be witnessed if you arrive 2 hours before the actual Kathakali performance.
 It takes 2-3 hours for a performer to get ready.
 You’d witness the performer lying flat on a floor while the expert artist paints his canvas.